carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_trainingpipeline.md

 ![ML Pipeline](/post/img/azureml_pipeline_introduction_pipeline.jpg)

-In the following sections, we will discuss each pipeline step in detail.

 ## Data passing mechanisms

 There are various options whereby data can be passed from one step to another within an AzureML pipeline, a excellent article on this topic can be found in Vlad Ilescu's blog [1].
 Three options that are available are: